divriots/browser-style-dictionary/README.md

 This fork of style-dictionary is made to work in the browser.
 There's essentially three things for that to be possible

+### Done already

-* Patch style-dictionary to exclude things that only work in Node (e.g. `process.on('exit')`), sync calls to `fs` (browser-alternative might be async only), etc. this is already done for you in this fork, and you can import the browser entrypoint:
+* Patch style-dictionary to exclude things that only work in Node (e.g. `process.on('exit')`), calls to `fs-extra` etc.

+* Prepublish step to replace calls to `fs.readFileSync(__dirname + '/templates/...')` with the inlined content of those template files

+You can import the browser entrypoint:

 ```js
 import StyleDictionary from 'browser-style-dictionary/browser.js';
 ```

-Do yourself:
+### Do yourself

-* Run Browserify or your own bundler of choice to make this runnable in the browser.
+* Run Browserify or your own bundler of choice (e.g. [Rollup](https://rollupjs.org/)) to make this runnable in the browser.
 It is needed to replace Node exclusives with browser-compatible alternatives, like `fs`, `path`, `process`, etc.
-* Bundler plugin to replace calls to `fs.readFileSync(__dirname + '/templates/...')` with the inlined content of those template files

-For both, there's an example for Rollup in the [playground repository](https://github.com/divriots/style-dictionary-playground/blob/main/rollup.config.js).
+There's an example for Rollup in the [playground repository](https://github.com/divriots/style-dictionary-playground/blob/main/rollup.config.js).

 If you're looking for a browserify utility to do the same thing, checkout the playground's old [browserify branch](https://github.com/divriots/style-dictionary-playground/tree/browserify).
 However, we recommend reusing the bundler you bundle the rest of your application with, rather than creating multiple separate bundles.

-> Note: `browserify-fs` doesn't support sync calls (IndexedDB, which is what is used as a NodeJS fs browser replacement, is async after all), and it's based on a rather old version of NodeJS, so a few methods are not supported atm.
-Recommended shim is `memfs` which supports sync calls and is way more up to date, but keep in mind it stores files in memory rather than IndexedDB, so persistence works differently.
+> Note: your file-system shim needs to support synchronous calls, we recommend [memfs](https://www.npmjs.com/package/memfs).
-> Using `glob` is possible.
+> Using `glob` is possible too.
 Make sure to pass the virtual FS to glob calls e.g. `glob('**/*', { fs: virtualFS })`.

 ### Playground